bids-standard/bids-extensions/docs/general_guidelines.md

 1. A reference map that is used to encode spatial features and parameters is required.
     There is an antecedent of this in `BIDS` with BEP23 ([see below](#BEP-23-PET-Derivatives)).
-    In that `BEP`, the proposed naming takes the pattern `_<suffix>ref` (e.g., `_boldref`, `_dwiref`, etc.), and that solution has been suggested as a possibility in [issue #1532](https://github.com/bids-standard/bids-specification/issues/1532) of the spec repository.
+    In that `BEP`, the proposed naming takes the pattern `_<suffix>ref` (for example, `_boldref`, `_dwiref`, and so on), and that solution has been suggested as a possibility in [issue #1532](https://github.com/bids-standard/bids-specification/issues/1532) of the spec repository.

-2. We have derived data that are no longer of the same type as the original, but for which we would like to keep the notion of the modality from which this was derived while also signaling that it is derived (i.e., `non-raw`).
+2. We have derived data that are no longer of the same type as the original, but for which we would like to keep the notion of the modality from which this was derived while also signaling that it is derived (meaning `non-raw`).

 ### Motivation for guidelines